 Now?
 Now I work at a little country store in a small (and I mean SMALL) town, where I am primarily a barista and a cashier.
 If this were a job application, I’d probably try make “cashier” sound more glamorous by saying something like “using my interpersonal communication skills, I am a customer service associate who provides front counter service to guests purchasing items from the store.”
 But, it’s not that glamorous.
 So I won’t.

-From “professional” career to coffee maker – it’s quite the change.
+From “professional” career to coffee maker – it’s quite the change but one thing is for sure I prefer my coffee a little better quality now!
+So looking at sites like https://greatcoffeebrewers.com for reviews on coffee machines have been of some help!
 If you’re curious as to why I left my office job and what I’m doing next, definitely read on.

 Why I Left My Job

 I think I used to have this idea that for me to leave a job, it had to be bad or life sucking or the wrong thing.
 Turns out, none of those reasons really applied.
 In fact, leaving behind my graphic design job wasn’t even because of a lack of interest in design, or a burning passion to perfect my latte art.
 My job wasn’t perfect (is any?), but bottom line – I didn’t leave my previous job because I didn’t like it.
 And I didn’t leave it because I dreamt of this romanticized, unrealistic ~simple life~.
 What it comes down to is this: I was ready for change, and a different challenge.
 I didn’t see a future at the job I had, and with the timing in life + prior commitments falling into place, I gave my two weeks notice and moved on.